joshpeterson1/HAMHelper/README.md

 HamHelper is a versatile tool designed for amateur radio enthusiasts.
 It provides a range of calculations and utilities to assist with various aspects of ham radio operations.

+Note that this application is very early stages, and functionality will be continue to be added.
+While I have preformed basic tests, there will likely be bugs.
+Please feel free to submit a PR fix or drop a descriptive report in Issues otherwise.

 ## Features

 - **Frequency to Wavelength Conversion**: Easily convert between frequency and wavelength.